 My study adds to a line of research on how diversity in leadership roles impacts the advancement of women.
 Most existing studies focus on corporate settings and elections.
 For example, gender quotas in local governments in India yield mixed results regarding increased women's political participation (Chattopadhyay and Duflo, 2004; Bhavnani, 2017).
 Beaman et al. (2009) find that female representation reduced gender disparities in aspirations and education through role model effects.
-However, women running for re-election does not result in increased entry of new women candidates (Bhalotra, Clots-Figueras and Iyer, 2018).
+However, women running for re-election do not result in increased entry of new women candidates (Bhalotra, Clots-Figueras and Iyer, 2018).
 Conversely, De Paola, Scoppa and Lombardo (2010) document that a short-term gender quota in local government in Italy boosted women's political participation.
 In Norway, gender quotas on corporate boards had limited impact beyond immediate changes in board composition (Bertrand et al., 2019).
 In academia, several studies suggest that female role models can influence the career choices of female students.
 Porter and Serra (2020) show that exposure to a successful female alumna increases the likelihood of female students choosing an economics major by 89%.
 Carrell, Page and West (2010) find that top female students at the US Air Force Academy are 26 percentage points more likely to complete a STEM major when taught by female instructors.
 Bagues et al. (2023), in their analysis of Spain, investigate the appointment of female professors and its impact on future hiring and Ph.D. enrollment.
-Their identification strategy relies on random assignment of full professorship applicants to peer evaluators, while my study examines the effects of affirmative action appointments, which may have different dynamics.
+Their identification strategy relies on random assignment of full professorship applicants to peer evaluators.
 Unlike my findings, they report no effect on the share of female Ph.D. students, though they do not specifically focus on students who completed their undergraduate studies in the same department, where I find the most significant increase.
-I extend the existing literature by not only assessing changes in hiring but also analyzing the broader effects of these appointments on research output and collaboration patterns.
+In addition, their analysis includes the hiring of tenured associate professors, whereas my study focuses exclusively on full professorships.
+This distinction may be important, as newly appointed full professors in Germany typically have greater autonomy and resources, including the capacity to recruit and fund Ph.D. candidates.
+In contrast, newly hired professors in many Spanish universities often lack comparable institutional support or funding, which may limit their ability to supervise or employ Ph.D. students.